Sunday, July 21, 2013

 When we go through a dry season, a season of despair and discouragement, when we begin to cry out to God as Habbakuk did, “O Lord, how long shall I cry, and you will not hear?”
 It is in that moment that we begin to hear the Lord in a new way, and we begin to understand that He is with us even in those times of weakness and seeming defeat.
 He does hear, and He does see.
 He knows all things and all hearts.
 When the Lord answers Habbakuk in chapter 1:5, He says, “Look among the nations and watch – be utterly astounded!
 For I will work a work in your days which you would not believe, though it were told you.”
 He then goes on to describe the destruction that will be caused by a warring nation, and Habbakuk is at first confused because it seems as if the Lord is saying that the destruction and terror will continue.
 He asks a second question in verse 13, “Why do you look on those who deal treacherously, and hold your tongue when the wicked devours a person more righteous than he?”
 He describes the destruction and devastation that he sees, and asks in verse 17, “Shall they continue to empty their net, and continue to slay nations without pity?”

 But then Habbakuk does something very interesting.
 In chapter 2 verse 1, after expressing his confusion and despair and feelings of hopelessness before God, he says this, “I will stand my watch, and set myself on the rampart, and watch to see what He will say to me, and what I will answer when I am corrected.”
 He knows who His God is.
 He may not understand what is happening or how God works, but he knows that there is something much bigger than he is that he doesn’t understand.
 When the Lord answers this time, He tells Habbakuk that the judgment he has been waiting for will come, “Write the vision and make it plain on tablets, that he may run who reads it.
-For the vision is yet for an appointment time; but at the end it will speak and it will not lie.
+For the vision is yet for an appointed time; but at the end it will speak and it will not lie.
 Though it tarries, wait for it; because it will surely come, it will not tarry.
 Behold the proud, his soul is not upright in him; but the just shall live by his faith.”
 The Lord then goes on to describe all that He has seen of the wickedness of people and that their time of judgment will come, and Habbakuk can then know that it is not that the Lord has not seen, but that He is waiting for the appointed time, the perfect time, to act.
 It is in that waiting time, when Habbakuk does not yet see the promised release from oppression in his own life that He begins to look back on the past salvation of the Lord and to trust in His deliverance for the future.

 We may not always understand God’s timing.
 And there may be times when we want Him to act right now because the pressure and oppression and trial seems too much for us to bear.
 During those times we may have victories that we don’t even recognize because we are so focused on the challenge and struggle and strife all around us.
 It is in those times that we can choose to draw nearer to God, to begin to thank Him for the victories we have had and the victories to come, and to praise Him for His mercy and grace.
 It is not an easy thing to do, because as we see the behavior of people around us that is meant to harm us and others it can seem as if God does not care.
 But when we take our eyes off of the destructive acts and look at Him who is the author of the creative ones, when we remind ourselves of who He is and all that He has already done, we can know in our spirit that though we see the drought and devastation of a dry season, the renewal and abundance of a fruitful season will come.